-- 1. You will be able to view your fee invoice on ACORN/ROSI starting July 14th. - 2.
+- 1. You will be able to view your fees invoice on ACORN/ROSI starting July 18th. - 2.
 Pay your fees at a bank, through online/telephone banking, or defer your fees if you're receiving OSAP or Canadian/US government loans. - 3.
 Check your registration status on ACORN/ROSI.
-(If your status says Registered, then your registration is complete.) - It is important to consider that there are a number of costs, besides tuition, that are associated with pursuing your degree.
-The Financial Calculator is a great tool for planning out your finances for the academic year. - You will find an "Awards" space on ACORN that details all grants and merit-based awards you may be eligible for, and links to applications for these resources.
+(If your status says Registered, then your registration is complete.)